Q & A

-- I think that it does not matter if the area you are attempting to influence is a two square kilometre village, which is essentially a mosaic of privately owned house blocks.
+- It does not matter if the area you are attempting to influence is a two square kilometre village, which is essentially a mosaic of privately owned house blocks.
 (However, it would be a good idea to choose a hectare somewhat central in the village.
 Oh, and the sprayed area could be less than a hectare.)
 Often the anecdotes which come back to us regarding the rain which occurred after the sequence of sprays claim that it fell only on the property of the instigator.
 However, it often falls on the surrounding area as well.
-I think it is important when you are stirring each one of the series, that you form a clear intent that the rain extends over the whole village area, if that’s what is needed.
+It is important when you are stirring each one of the series, that you form a clear intent that the rain extends over the whole village area, if that’s what is needed.

-- I wouldn’t worry too much that any of an area – or all of it – has been subject to conventional farming.
+- Don’t wouldn’t worry too much that any of an area – or all of it – has been subject to conventional farming.
 In your intent(s), incorporate a tolerant and accepting attitude regarding unenlightened practices, and even a tad of forgiveness!
 Don’t forget that the work of biodynamics is thoroughly within the spirit realm.
-I know there may be a karmic issue here, so I certainly cannot guarantee that the rainmaking impulse will be effective over badly/conventionally managed land.

 Weed peppering for fleabane